Tandoor: Dishes

-A tandoor may be used to bake many different types of flatbread.
+A tandoor may be used to bake many types of flatbread.
 Some of the most common are lavash, tandoori roti, tandoori naan, tandoori laccha paratha, missi roti, laffa, and tandoori kulcha.
 Armenian dishes prepared using a tonir are varied.
-There are bread dishes like lavash, tonri hats, matnakash and a sweet filled bread named gata, while there also are meat dishes like khorovats, khashlama, the meat of khash and fish like sevan trout, as well as vegetables that are cooked using a tonir.
+There are bread dishes like tonri hats, matnakash and a sweet filled bread named gata, while there also are meat dishes like khorovats, khashlama, the meat of khash and fish like sevan trout, as well as vegetables that are cooked using a tonir.

-ArPeshawari Khar are roasted cashews and cottage cheese paste marinated in spiced thick cream grilled in a tandoor.

-Balochs and aloos are potatoes stuffed with cottage cheese, vegetables, and cashew nuts, roasted in a tandoor.

 Tandoori chicken is a roasted chicken delicacy that originated in Punjab region of South Asia.
 The chicken is marinated in yogurt seasoned with garam masala, garlic, ginger, cumin, cayenne pepper, and other spices depending on the recipe.
 In hot versions of the dish, cayenne, red chili powder, or other spices give the typical red color; in milder versions, food coloring is used.
-Turmeric produces a yellow-orange color.
-It is traditionally cooked at high temperatures in a tandoor but can also be prepared on a traditional grill.

 Chicken tikka is a dish that originated in the Punjab region.
-It is made by grilling small pieces of boneless chicken which have been marinated in spices and yogurt.
+It is made by grilling small pieces of boneless chicken which have been marinateed in spices and yogurt.
 It is traditionally cooked on skewers in a tandoor and is usually boneless.
-It is normally served and eaten with a green coriander chutney or used in preparing the curry chicken tikka masala.
+It is used in preparing the British curry chicken tikka masala.

-Samosa is a stuffed snack consisting of a fried or baked triangular, semilunar, or tetrahedral pastry shell with a savory filling, which may include spiced potatoes, onions, peas, coriander, and lentils, or ground lamb or chicken.
-The size and shape of a samosa and the consistency of the pastry used can vary considerably.
-In some regions of Central Asia (i.e., Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan and Uzbekistan), samosas are typically baked in a tandoor, while they are usually fried elsewhere.
+A samosa is a fried or baked pastry shell with a savory filling, which may include spiced potatoes and vegetables, or ground lamb or chicken.
+In Central Asia, samosas are typically baked in a tandoor, while they are usually fried elsewhere.